pluralsight/guides/draft/interesting-apis/build-a-simpsons-quote-bot-with-twilio-mms-frinkiac-and-python/article.md

 # Optional Steps

 * An alternative approach to configuring your `TwilioRestClient` object is to use environment variables.
-If you wish to do that instead, run the following commands in your terminal, again replacing the values with your actual account sid and auth token:
+With environment variables you won't have to worry about making your API keys visible to the puble.
+To do this, run the following commands in your terminal, replacing the values with your actual account sid and auth token:
 ```
-$ export TWILIO_AUTH_TOKEN='YYYYYY'.
+$ export TWILIO_AUTH_TOKEN='YYYYYY'
 $ export TWILIO_ACCOUNT_SID='XXXXX'
 ```
-Then add the `import` statement below to the top of your python file, and replace the two lines for with the appropriate lines below.
+Then open `frinkiac.py` and add `import os` to the top of the file and replace `account_sid = 'XXXXXXX'` and `auth_token  = 'YYYYYYYY'` with the lines below:
 ```
-import os
 account_sid = os.environ.get('TWILIO_ACCOUNT_SID')
 auth_token = os.environ.get('TWILIO_AUTH_TOKEN')
 ```

-* Some other alternative schedules you could use are:
+* As mentioned earlier, using `schedule` is very intuitive.
+Some alternative schedules you could use in your app are:
 ```
 schedule.every().hour.do(send_MMS)
 schedule.every().monday.do(send_MMS)
 schedule.every().wednesday.at("16:00").do(send_MMS)
 ```

-* If you'd like to run your application as a background process so that you don't need to leave a terminal up and running
+* If you'd like to run your application as a background process, simply add an `&` to the end of your `python` command like so:
 ```
-python test.py &
+$ python frinkiac.py &
+[1] 1872
 ```
+This command will return a process ID number (`1872` in this case), which you can append to the `kill` command to stop your program (e.g. `$ kill 1872`).